apache/superset/README.md

 ## Why Superset?

 Superset is a modern data exploration and data visualization platform.
 Superset can replace or augment proprietary business intelligence tools for many teams.
+Superset integrates well with a variety of data sources.

 Superset provides: